944750720/CSOM/README.md

 We can see the reflector is the field be circled on the left side of radar heatmap.
 ![classified result](https://imgur.com/NTUQQdF.jpg "SOM result") And I am coding the complex-value SOM to make better use of the amplitude and phase data of radar.

+# dbf algorithm
+dbf.py is a python file to achieve digital beamforming algorithm for estimation of direction of arrivals.